mwvgroup/pittgoogle-client/docs/source/api-reference/index.rst

 pittgoogle
 ==========

 ..
 These are from the ___init__.py file.
-Would be nice to find a way to pull them in automatically.
+Would be nice to find a way to pull them in automatically
+.. and also to make them hyperlinks.

 .. autosummary::